EXCLUSIVE: John Kerry says U.S. allies won't be 'swayed' by Trump's tweets

 Kerry also declined to comment on Trump's choice of David Friedman, who is a strong supporter of the Jewish settlements, to be the next U.S. ambassador to Israel.

-"It's not my job to comment on the nominees of the new president," he said.
+"It's not my job to comment on the nominees of the new president," he told Mitchell.
 "I will respect the process."

 Kerry, in response to a question from Mitchell, also said the Russian cyber attacks that targeted Trump's rival Hillary Clinton "had a profound impact on our system, on our political process."